 Small Lagoon in El Nido

-One of the things to do in the Philippines that we love the most is exploring the islands at our own pace.
-To do this, as long as you have the proper license and do it safely and cautiously, the best option is to rent a motorbike.
-On almost all the islands, you will have the opportunity to do so and enjoy the Filipino roads.
+One of the things we love doing most in the Philippines is exploring the islands at our own pace.
+To do this, as long as you have the proper license and do it safely and cautiously, the best option is to rent a scooter.
+On most islands, you will have the opportunity to do so and enjoy the roads in the Philippines.

-This is the best way to see rice fields, palm groves, secluded beaches, and villages, stop to eat something tasty in a carendería (the typical local eateries), and, ultimately, get a sense of the day-to-day life of Filipinos.
+This is the best way to see rice fields, palm groves, secluded beaches, and villages, stop to eat something tasty in a carinderia (a typical local eatery), and, ultimately, get a feel for everyday Filipino life.

-Find all the information regarding rentals in our article on Driving and renting a motorbike in the Philippines.
+Everything you need to know about rentals is in our guide to Driving and renting a scooter in the Philippines.

 That said, if you don’t drive a motorbike or don’t have experience, don’t worry!
-You can see the Philippines perfectly without needing to rent a bike.
-Tricycles are everywhere in the country, giving you the opportunity to learn more about the culture and, of course, travel more comfortably.
-On some islands like Siargao, you can also rent a tricycle/tuk-tuk or car to go at your own pace.
+You can explore the Philippines perfectly well without having to rent a bike.
+Tricycles are everywhere in the country, giving you a chance to experience local life and, of course, travel more comfortably.
+On some islands like Siargao, you can also rent a tricycle/tuk-tuk or car to explore at your own pace.

 3. Visit some of the best beaches in Asia

-Obviously, even if it’s not all about the beach, one of the best things to do in the Philippines is to do a little research to see which one is your favorite.
+Obviously, even though it’s not all about the beach, one of the best things to do in the Philippines is to do a little beach-hunting and find your favorite.
 For us, hands down, the best beaches in Asia are in the Philippines, and we made a list of 28 that we consider the best beaches in the Philippines.

-While you will find beautiful shores in almost all areas of the country, if what you want is to soak up the sun without doing much else, the destinations we think are ideal for this are Boracay, Bantayan, and Malapascua.
-In case you don’t mind arriving by boat, the ones we think are most spectacular are those in Coron and El Nido, without a doubt.
+While you will find beautiful beaches in almost all areas of the country, if what you want is to soak up the sun without doing much else, the destinations we think are ideal for this are Boracay, Bantayan, and Malapascua.
+If you don’t mind getting there by boat, the most spectacular ones are in Coron and El Nido, without a doubt.

-Looking for pure exquisiteness?
+Looking for something truly special?
 Then don’t miss our article with the Best sandbars in the Philippines and take postcard-perfect photos.

 The best thing to do in the Philippines: enjoy the beaches

-4. Gaze at the blue of its waterfalls, something to do in the Philippines
+4. Marvel at its blue waterfalls, one of the best things to do in the Philippines

-Are you more of a freshwater person like Jairo?
-Then don’t worry, because one of the things you can do in the Philippines is take a dip in its waterfalls.
-There are all kinds: high, low, powerful, with turquoise waters, unknown, touristy…
+More of a freshwater person like Jairo?
+Then don’t worry, because one of the things you can do in the Philippines is take a dip in its waterfall pools.
+There are all kinds: high, low, powerful, with turquoise waters, hidden, touristy…

 The most famous waterfalls to visit in the Philippines are Kawasan Falls, located south of the island of Cebu, near Moalboal.
-Even so, we have to give you a heads up: although their color is spectacular, the surroundings have lost a bit of charm and it is usually quite crowded.
-With all that, the canyoneering experience is very fun and something unique to this area, so we think it’s well worth going.
+Even so, we have to give you a heads up: although their color is spectacular, the area has lost some of its natural charm and it can get quite crowded.
+That said, the canyoneering experience is great fun and a unique experience in the area, so we think it’s well worth going.

-Other places with beautiful waterfalls to see in the Philippines are on the island of Cebu itself (Cambais Falls, those in Ginatilan, Tumalog Falls…), Siquijor (Cambugahay Falls, Lugnason Falls…), Camiguin (Katibawasan Falls, Tuasan Falls…), Batad (Tappiya Falls), Bohol (Kawasan Falls, Can-Umantad Falls, and dozens more), or Sibuyan (Cataja Falls, Busay Falls…).
+Other places with beautiful waterfalls to see in the Philippines include Cebu itself (Cambais Falls, the waterfalls in Ginatilan, Tumalog Falls…), Siquijor (Cambugahay Falls, Lugnason Falls…), Camiguin (Katibawasan Falls, Tuasan Falls…), Batad (Tappiya Falls), Bohol (Kawasan Falls, Can-Umantad Falls, and dozens more), or Sibuyan (Cataja Falls, Busay Falls…).

 You can see our selection in our article on The best waterfalls in the Philippines.